dev-loki/europython2024-python-unplugged-slides/chapter04_misc.md

 - But still: We can look into some of the last "batteries included"
   1. A pure python server (means: very simple and unmighty Flask/FastAPI)
   2. Argument parsing (not as beautiful as typer, but easy to work with)
-  3. Caching
-  4. suppressing errors the right way!
-  5. partials of functions/methods (basically lambdas in pythonic)
+  3. partials of functions/methods (basically lambdas in pythonic)
+  4. Caching

 </v-clicks>